 DGSOM is committed to maintaining an environment where there is mutual respect between graduate students, postdoctoral scholars, faculty mentors, peers, and all members of the research and education community.
-Here you will find definitions and examples of mistreatment, procedures and avenues for reporting, and information about what happens when an incident is reported.
+Mistreatment of trainees is unacceptable and inconsistent with our commitment to zero tolerance for mistreatment of any kind, and of any form of retaliation against those who report.
+Here you will find definitions and examples of mistreatment, procedures and avenues for reporting, and resources from the Committee on Learning Environment Oversight (CLEO).

 The Association of American Medical Colleges defines mistreatment as behavior that shows disrespect for the dignity of others and unreasonably interferes with the learning process.
 It can take many forms, and includes any behavior that humiliates, degrades, demeans, intimidates, or threatens an individual or a group.
 To violate this policy, the behavior should be such that a reasonable person would find that it creates inhospitable working or learning conditions.